-Pregnancy brings with it lots of little quirks and unexpected bodily ills, but to top it all off, getting a cold during your expectant months can seem pretty miserable.
+Pregnancy brings with it lots of little quirks and unexpected bodily ills, but to top it all off, getting a cold during pregnancy can seem pretty miserable.
 Your immune system is weakened while you’re pregnant, so you’re more prone that usual to catching bugs … and not being able to reach straight for the medicine cabinet can leave you feeling a little defeated.

-Luckily, we’ve found plenty of natural and safe solutions help mamas-to-be feel better and recover quicker.
+Luckily, we’ve found plenty of natural and safe solutions for mums-to-be feel better and recover quicker.

 Here’s our guide to surviving colds during pregnancy, brought to you by Care Pharmaceuticals.

 A good diet is your best defence against winter nasties, giving your body the minerals and antioxidants it needs to tackle a pregnant cold head-on.
 Make sure your diet is rich in green leafy vegetables, fruits, whole grains and lean meats.
 A daily power-packed green smoothie is a great way to boost your vitamin intake.
 Or, if you’re worried you’re not getting the right mix of nutrients, try a pregnancy multivitamin (but ask your doctor first).

 A soothing honey and lemon drink can clear your head and soothe your throat.
 The lemons will give you a little vitamin C kick and the honey is naturally anti-bacterial.
 Simply squeeze some fresh lemon juice into a cup, add a dash of honey and some hot water.
 You can even add a little fresh ginger for some extra warmth and to relieve any nausea.
 Swallow a teaspoon of honey at bedtime to coat your throat and stall your cough.

 3. Breathe easy